 (b) Defining health inequity

 Next, we define health inequity.
-To define health inequity, the Fleurbaey-Schokkaert framework argues, we need to look at causes of health inequalities.
+To define health inequity, the Fleurbaey-Schokkaert framework argues, we need to look at sources of health inequalities.
 We judge some causes as “legitimate” or ethically acceptable, so we are not ethically concerned about health inequalities resulting from them.
-We judge other causes as “illegitimate” or ethically unacceptable and regard inequalities caused by them as inequitable or unfair.
-Within this framework, alternative definitions of health inequities originate in disagreement as to which causes are considered as legitimate and illegitimate.
+We judge other sources as “illegitimate” or ethically unacceptable and regard inequalities associated with them as inequitable or unfair.
+Within this framework, alternative definitions of health inequities originate in disagreement as to which sources are considered as legitimate and illegitimate.
 For our empirical demonstration, we make the legitimate-illegitimate distinctions according to two popular definitions of health, “equal opportunity for health” (age and factors reflecting individual preferences are legitimate causes of inequality) and “policy amenability” (age is a legitimate cause of inequality).

 With the necessary legitimate-illegitimate distinction of explanatory factors, we can rewrite equation (2) as follows: